mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

-Oihyeti’he underwent a period of warming in the last fifty thousand years; its ice caps partially melted, causing a rise in sea level of approximately ten metres.
+Oihyeti’he underwent a period of warming in the last fifty thousand years; its ice caps partially melted, causing a rise in sea level of approximately ten meters.
 The planet is more than nine-tenths covered in water but many of these seas are very shallow.
 The Aslan have found evidence that Oihyeti’he was inhabited before they colonized it; in some regions, ruined buildings emerge like weed-